prebid/prebid.github.io/prebid-server/developers/pbs-cookie-sync.md

 </amp-iframe>
 ```

+{: .alert.alert-info :}
-Note: if the publisher has an AMP Consent Management Platform, they should use `load-cookie-with-consent.html`.
+If the publisher has an AMP Consent Management Platform, they should use `load-cookie-with-consent.html`.

 3) At runtime, the `load-cookie` script just calls the Prebid Server /cookie_sync endpoint.
 The rest works the same as described for Prebid.js above.

 ## Bidder Instructions for Building a Sync Endpoint

-Building a sync endpoint is optional -- mobile-only bidders don't benefit from
-ID syncing.
-But for browser-based bidding, ID syncing can help improve buyer bid rate.
-There are two main options a bidder can choose to support (either one or both):
+Building a sync endpoint is optional -- there is no benefit from ID syncing for mobile-only bidders.
+For browser-based bidding, ID syncing can help improve buyer bid rate.
+There are two main options a bidder can choose to support:

 - redirect: the client will drop an IMG tag into the page, then call the bidder's URL which needs to redirect to the Prebid Server /setuid endpoint.
 - iframe: the client will drop an IFRAME tag into the page, then call the bidder's URL which responds with HTML and Javascript that calls the Prebid Server /setuid endpoint at some point.